jimmyjamesarnold/10000-dice-game-simulator-and-stats/README.md

-# 10k_statistical_inferences
+# Simulating the 10000 dice and running stats in Python
-First project on GitHub - analyzing games of chance.
+First project on GitHub!

 A while back my mom taught me a fun dice game called 10,000 (10k).
 The rules are laid out clearly here. https://www.wikihow.com/Play-10000
 I will add that this is considered a 'folk' game with a lot of variations and house rules.
 I have coded this simulate our house rules.